Buyers of Olympic village condos left out in the cold after delayed Games

 One 45-year-old woman is among those seeking compensation.
 She and her husband have had to push back the sale of their home because of the delay.

-They bought a 95-square-metre (1,020 square feet) condominium in Harumi Flag for 85 million yen (US$784,000).
+They bought a 95 sq m condominium in Harumi Flag for 85 million yen (US$784,000).
 But she was "shocked" that the only contact about the delay was a brief letter from the developers.
 That was in sharp contrast to the many in-person meetings required when buying, she said.

 "After all that, I thought, 'What?
 That's it?'," said the woman.
 She and other buyers spoke on condition of anonymity because of the sensitivity of the situation.